tyseraph/neutron_reaction/README.md

 python -m neutron_reaction.app
 ```

 The application opens with a page titled `核数据智能评价平台` describing the project and linking to the nuclide selection page.
 The home page also provides a link to the official NUBASE database for browsing nuclide properties.
-On the selection page the list of available nuclides comes from `allowed_nuclides.txt` and is displayed in a `dash_table.DataTable` where you can choose one entry.
+On the selection page the data are loaded from the bundled `nubase.html` file and presented in a `dash_table.DataTable` where you can pick one nuclide.
 All modules use absolute imports (e.g. `from neutron_reaction.layout import serve_layout`) to avoid issues when the application is executed directly or as a module.

 ## Directory Structure